Lodges and Glamping

 Packing List for Camping

-After car camping for years, I keep the gear to a minimum.
-I store all my gear in a heavy duty tote.
+After car camping for years, I keep my gear to a minimum.
+I store all my gear in a heavy-duty tote.
 Most of my gear is inexpensive.
-I trust reliable brands that have been around forever, another one of the top tips for camping with kids.
+I trust reliable brands that have been around forever, which is another top tip for camping with kids.

 • Stick lighter and back-up matches